 A good example of the social-epistemological approach is Helen Longino's philosophy of science, which I believe can provide us with the framework we require.
-She takes science as a social practice and considers scientific method to be "something practiced not primarily by individuals but by social groups" (Longino 1990, 66-7).
+She takes science to be a social practice and considers scientific method to be "something practiced not primarily by individuals but by social groups" (Longino 1990, 66-7).
 Longino argues that knowledge is the outcome of such social practices (Longino 1994, 142), and that such practices ground the objectivity of science (Longino 1994, 144), or that the objectivity of science "is secured by the social character of inquiry" (Longino 1990, 62).

-Longino argues that through such social practices a kind of transformation takes place from the subjective to the objective, a transformation which occurs through what she calls transformative criticism.
+Longino argues that through such social practices a kind of transformation takes place from the subjective to the objective, a transformation occurring through what she calls transformative criticism.
 So, for Longino, scientific knowledge is inevitably produced through scientific communities within which scientists interact and criticize one another.
-According to her account, to be able to produce scientific knowledge a scientific community should be characterized by (1) public forums for criticism, (2) the uptake of criticism, (3) publicly recognized standards of argumentation, and (4) the equality of intellectual authority (Longino 2002, 129-134).
-It is at the present of a community with such features that subjective views can transform into objective science, because what can, in the first place, be taken as an appropriate reason is "determined and stabilized through discursive interaction" and "every assumption upon which it is permissible to rely is a function of consensus among the scientific community" (Longino 1994, 142).
+According to her account, to be able to produce scientific knowledge a scientific community should be characterized by (1) public forums for criticism, (2) uptake of criticism, (3) publicly recognized standards of argumentation, and (4) the equality of intellectual authority (Longino 2002, 129-134).
+It is only at the presence of a community with such features that subjective opinions can transform into objective science, because what can, in the first place, be taken as an appropriate reason is "determined and stabilized through discursive interaction" and "every assumption upon which it is permissible to rely is a function of consensus among the scientific community" (Longino 1994, 142).5

-Longino's view on scientific knowledge, as I see it, gives us the framework we require to assess the development of scientific research based on the quantitative growth of scientific documents.
-There is a good reason to take such a view as a basis for our required framework.
-Scientific research can be best understood not as an individual work but as a social practice.
-Especially in the way scientific research is widely credited in our time, namely through the processes of peer-reviewing.
-So one plausible way to evaluate scientific research products is to see whether they satisfy the conditions a social practice should satisfy in order to result in scientific knowledge, and Longino propose a plausible view on what such conditions are.
+Longino's view on scientific knowledge, as I see it, gives us a framework within which to assess the development of scientific research based on the quantitative growth of scientific outputs.
+Scientific research is more of a social rather than individual practice.
+So, in order to credit what is claimed to be scientific research, we need to see whether they satisfy the conditions a social practice should satisfy in order to result in scientific knowledge.
+And Longino proposes a plausible view on what such conditions are.